 In the regional samples, there were some majorities for full compensation among the respondents reporting devaluations: those with ESA losses in the West and Northeast, HEL losses in the Southern Plains and Southeast, zoning losses in the Southern Plains and devaluations from "other" regulations in the Southern Plains.
 However, overall the "victims" of regulations tended to accept that government payments enhancing the land's value should offset, at least somewhat, the value-diminishing effects of regulations.
-When even those who lose money from regulations think this way, we probably have found a guideline of considerable importance.33 downward if Farmland and ranch land owners? opinions as to whether compensation should be adjusted downward if the regulating government is also providing benefits to the landowner.
-The case of soil conservation practices required to maintain eligibility for USDA benefits percentages by response category and region Response Category West Southern Plains Northern Plains Midwest South- east North- east National (weighted) Full compensation 26.4 32.3 33.7 26.4 32.4 21.5 29.2 Partial compensation 46.2 39.7 43.1 50.2 44.0 54.9 46.2 No compensation 19.1 18.2 17.0 15.8 12.0 18.1 16.1 Don't know or won't say 5.4 4.7 2.0 2.0 5.1 4.4 3.7 Not asked 2.9 5.1 4.2 5.6 6.5 1.0 4.9 Total percent 100.0 100.0 100.0 100.0 100.0 100.0 100.0 Total respondents 314 297 306 303 216 293 300/1,729
+When eventhose who lose money from regulations think this way, we probably have found a guideline of considerable importance.

+Farmland and ranch land owners' opinions as to whether compensation should be adjusted downward if the regulating government is also providing benefits to the landowner: the case of soil conservation practices required to maintain eligibility for USDA benefits - percentages by response category and region

+Response Category West Southern Plains Northern Plains Midwest South- east North- east National (weighted) Full compensation 26.4 32.3 33.7 26.4 32.4 21.5 29.2 Partial compensation 46.2 39.7 43.1 50.2 44.0 54.9 46.2 No compensation 19.1 18.2 17.0 15.8 12.0 18.1 16.1 Don't know or won't say 5.4 4.7 2.0 2.0 5.1 4.4 3.7 Not asked 2.9 5.1 4.2 5.6 6.5 1.0 4.9 Total percent 100.0 100.0 100.0 100.0 100.0 100.0 100.0 Total respondents 314 297 306 303 216 293 300/1,729

-Text of question: "In some cases of land regulation, protecting the environment is a condition for receiving government benefits.
-Let's say that a farm parcel's appraised value is lower because of a USDA regulation requiring soil conservation practices on it.
-But the owner is currently receiving annual payments from a production flexibility contract with USDA, and applying the conservation practices is a condition for getting the payments.
+Text of question: "In some cases of land regulation, owners must apply specified management practices in order to be eligible for government benefits.
+Let's say that an owner is currently receiving annual payments from a production flexibility contract with USDA, and applying soil conservation practices on his land is a condition for getting the payments.
+But those practices increase costs and therefore lower the land's appraised value.
 Should the owner receive: 1.
 Full compensation for the farm parcel's reduced appraised value?
 2. Partial compensation to reflect the value of the annual payments?
 3. No compensation?"